 Please review the TRACEN’s web pages for the latest information on their support services available to you and your family.

 VIGOROUS normally moors at Pier 3 (behind the fire station and Station Cape May).
-Inport, our normal working hours are 0700-1515, Tuesday - Friday with Saturday, Sunday and Monday as liberty days.
+Inport, our normal working hours are 0800-1500, Tuesday - Thursday, 0800-1300 Friday, and Liberty Saturday, Sunday.